 Cyndi is married to a wonderful husband, Ramon, and they have a blended family of 10 children (her last 2 of 5 children were born at home).
 She has 19 grandchildren (so far); 7 of whom were born into her hands at home.

 April Davis is a Birth Assistant for Family Birth.
 (A Birth Assistant is a skilled and qualified attendant, who assists the midwife while providing support to the laboring mother and her family.
 She is another resource for the Family Birth client.)
-She has been working with Cyndi since 2013 and has developed a love for un-medicated childbirth (her rants can be seen at adayinapril.com/blog).
+She has been working with Cyndi since 2013 and has developed a love for un-medicated childbirth.
 After getting pregnant with her first April became obsessed with all things birth and that obsession has only grown working as a birth assistant.
 She enjoys witnessing the peaceful entrance of babies into the world away from the beep and monitors of the hospital setting.
-April worked briefly in emergency medicine after certifying as an EMT-I and is well quipped to provide the necessary skills needed in an emergent situation.
+April worked briefly in emergency medicine after certifying as an EMT-I and is well equipped to provide the necessary skills needed in an emergent situation.
 She has worked as a doula and birth photographer and loves all things Ina May Gaskin.
-She is happily married with 2 sweet little girlies.
+She is happily married with 3 sweet kids.